Skip to main content

 Water Condition Lists

-Impaired Waters, Restoration Waters and Healthy Waters
+Impaired Waters, Waters in Restoration, and Waters Attaining Standards

-Every two years, Sections 303(d) and 305(b) of the Clean Water Act (CWA) requires states to publish a list of all waters not meeting water quality standards and an overall report on surface water quality status of all waters in the state.
+Every two years, Sections 303(d) and 305(b) of the Clean Water Act (CWA) require states to publish a list of all waters not meeting water quality standards and an overall report on surface water quality status of all waters in the state.
 To comply with this reporting requirement, Wisconsin produces three lists.

-3. Healthy Waters: These are waters assessed for at least one metric and show no impairment.
+3. Waters Attaining Standards: These are waters assessed for at least one metric and show no impairment for the metric(s) assessed.
 Waters have been identified since 2014.
-The list was created during the 2018 cycle.
+The list was first created during the 2018 cycle.

-2022 Water Conditions Lists
+2024 Water Condition Lists

-The 2022 Water Condition Lists were submitted to the U.S. EPA on April 1, 2022 through the ATTAINS database.
+The 2024 Water Condition Lists were submitted to the U.S. EPA on April 1, 2024, through the ATTAINS database.
 The final submittals and a spreadsheet of the lists are available below:

 Restoration Prioritization